-- 1. Log in to the Oracle WebLogic Server Administration Console. - 2.
-Click Environment under Domain Structure, on the left. - 3.
-Click Servers on the Summary of Environment page.

-- 4. Set the memory parameters for each Managed Server: - a.
+- 2. Click Environment under Domain Structure, on the left. - Click Servers on the Summary of Environment page. - Set the memory parameters for each Managed Server: - a.
 Click the name of a Managed Server in the Servers table. - b.
 On the Configuration tab, in the second row of tabs, click Server Start. - c.
 In the Arguments box, paste a string that specifies the memory parameters.
 Table 4-4 shows parameters to specify for Sun and JRockit Java VMs on UNIX and Windows operating systems.
 Other Java VMs may have different values.